 Training the mind to be present-oriented during meditation might help reduce stress and encourage relaxation.
 It can be beneficial for individuals who are uncomfortable or anxious while they are recovering.
 Another alternative pain management technique is acupuncture, which involves placing tiny needles in precise body locations.
 This method enhances pain alleviation and the body’s natural healing processes.

-Patients in pain or uncomfortable following a Savannah Mommy Makeover may also find relief with a massage.
+Patients in pain or discomfort following a Savannah Mommy Makeover may also find relief with a massage.
 This therapy massages the body’s soft tissues to encourage relaxation and release muscle tension.
 It can lessen discomfort and pain while enhancing general well-being.

 When to Seek Medical Attention

 It’s typical to feel pain and discomfort during the healing process after a Savannah Mommy Makeover.
-But getting medical help is crucial if you experience severe bleeding or swelling symptoms.
+However getting medical help is crucial if you experience severe bleeding or swelling symptoms.
 These symptoms may occasionally be a sign of a significant problem, like an infection, which needs to be treated immediately to avoid developing into something worse.
 Redness, warmth, or drainage from the incision site indicates infection.